FelixMucha/BDEA_Project_3/README.md

 ## Project Structure
-1. docker-compose.yml: Docker-Compose file to start up the NoSQL databases
+- docker-compose.yml: Docker-Compose file to start up the NoSQL databases
-2. Dockerfile: Dockerfile for creating the database containers
+- Dockerfile: Dockerfile for creating the database containers
-3. data_preprocessing.py: Script for preprocessing and loading data into the database
+- data_preprocessing.py: Script for preprocessing and loading data into the database
-4. queries.py: Python file with the required queries
+- queries.py: Python file with the required queries

 ## Technologies used
-Docker - Docker-compose
+- Docker - Docker-compose
-Python
+-  Python
-NoSql Database: Neo4J and Cassandra
+-   oSql Database: Neo4J and Cassandra

 ## Installation Guide